 (909) 558-1900 or 1-800-422-4558

 All applicants must submit their application online.
 Applicants can also monitor the status of their application online.
-In addition, the School of Behavioral Health office of admission informs all applicants when their files are complete or if additional information is required.
-The department's admissions coordinator reviews all completed applicant files and contacts the candidates for admissions interviews.
+In addition, the School of Behavioral Health Office of Admissions informs all applicants when their files are complete or if additional information is required.
+The department reviews all completed applicant files and contacts the candidates for admissions interviews.

 Admissions Decision Making

 Social Work education programs are accountable to the profession to prepare individuals for competent, compassionate, and ethical practice.
 This charge carries with it responsibility for what is known as "gatekeeping," or the process of selecting, admitting, continuing and graduating individuals who are suitable for participating in and advancing professional practice.
 In support of this view, the courts consider graduate professional education as a privilege and not a constitutional or property right.
 Admission into the Master of Social Work program is based upon an evaluation of an applicant's suitability for professional practice.
 As such, this screening includes an evaluation of the applicants' academic potential as measured through School of Behavioral Health and department admissions criteria.